MobMonRob/JNativeLibLoader/README.md

 ## Documentation for all
 Tested with Netbeans 12, Maven, Java SDK 11, GCC 7.5.0

-## Dokumentation für Nutzer
+## User documentation
-Beispiel für ein funktionierendes abhängiges Projekt: https://github.com/MobMonRob/JViconDataStream2
+Example to use the JNativeLibLoader by depending on this project: https://github.com/MobMonRob/JViconDataStream2

-### Verwendendes Projekt konfigurieren
+### User project configuration
-Das Repository dieses Projektes dem Repository des verwendenden Projektes als `git submodule` hinzufügen.
+Make your project depended on this project to load native libs: `git submodule` hinzufügen.

-#### Dependency konfigurieren
+#### Dependency configuration
-In pom.xml hinzufügen:
+In your pom.xml add the following:

         <dependency>
             <groupId>de.dhbw.rahmlab</groupId>